Dr Katherine Rawling

 Student education

-My teaching covers undergraduate and postgraduate modules in Modern British History and the History of Science, Medicine and Technology.
+My teaching covers undergraduate and postgraduate modules in Modern British History, the History of Photography, the History of Medicine, and historical skills.
 I am also an Academic Personal Tutor for students in the School of History.

 Research groups and institutes